> ransomware group tracker

 Medusa MedusaLocker

 Prolific RaaS operation linked to Storm-1175 and Lazarus Group deployments.
 Weaponizes zero-day and N-day vulnerabilities for high-velocity attacks, often moving from initial access to ransomware deployment within 24 hours.
 Has exploited 16+ vulnerabilities across major enterprise software, including (most recently) CVE-2026-1731 in BeyondTrust Remote Support / Privileged Remote Access, CVE-2026-23760 in SmarterMail (exploited a week before public disclosure), and CVE-2025-10035 in GoAnywhere MFT (also pre-disclosure).
 Heaviest impact in healthcare, education, professional services, and finance across Australia, the UK, and the US.
-May 2026 incidents include Strategic Imports (Australian car-parts importer).
+The Medusa leak site recorded no new victims after February 14, 2026 — 100+ days without a public claim as of late June 2026, suggesting the group has suspended public operations or transitioned fully to private negotiations.
+Storm-1175 and Lazarus Group continue to deploy Medusa payloads in isolated incidents independently of the core group's leak-site activity.

 TTPs